Opinion | China’s Xi is doubling down on genocide

 The Post’s Anna Fifield provided a rare eyewitness account of one of the new facilities near the city of Kashgar.
 Encompassing more than 60 acres and surrounded by 45-foot walls and guard towers, it has 13 five-story residential buildings that can hold more than 10,000 people, she reported.
 Barbed-wire fences and floodlights belie the regime’s propaganda claims that these are vocational training centers and that most people once in them have been released.
 On the contrary, many Uighurs who were at first confined to lower-security camps have since been transferred to the new prisons, while others have been enlisted in forced labor.

-A second report by the Xinjiang Data Project, also based on satellite imagery, found that some 8,500 mosques in the region had been destroyed since 2017, and another 7,500 had been damaged.
+A second report by the Xinjiang Data Project, also based on satellite imagery, found that some 8,500 mosques in the region had been destroyed since 2017, and an additional 7,500 had been damaged.
 That represents two-thirds of Xinjiang’s mosques — and again demonstrates that Chinese official claims to be protecting mosques are lies.

 Mr. Xi has clearly signaled his intent to continue these criminal acts.
 Yet the international response remains weak.
 The European Union, for example, has confined itself to feckless requests to send observers to the region.
 What’s needed is a concerted and unified response by Western democracies that imposes much higher costs on Beijing.
 That’s not likely to happen unless Mr. Trump, who according to former national security adviser John Bolton believed that Mr. Xi’s attack on the Uighurs was “exactly the right thing to do,” is voted out in November.